Diane Foster will seek permanent city manager position

 Foster since Bakaly’s departure has twice said publicly she would not seek the permanent position.
 Last fall, as the elected officials were in the early days of the city manager recruitment, Foster indicated she had been the deputy city manager for just six months prior to Bakaly leaving to become a city manager in Southern California.

 In early January, meanwhile, Foster said she would not submit her name as Williams and the City Council were preparing for what had been anticipated to be another national recruitment.
+She said then she did not see herself as eligible since she was involved as the interim city manager in a first unsuccessful recruitment.

 Williams and the City Council on Monday issued a prepared statement describing the internal recruitment, saying it is the "next logical step in the process and minimizes the potential delay, uncertainty and expense of a second national search."